akoreman/Screen-Space-Image-Effects/README.md

   - Either display the gradients or add or subtract those from the input image.
 - Pixel based cel shading effect by limiting the number of available colors.
 - Multi-pass Gaussian blur, support for varying radius and standard deviation.
+- Bloom, using the Gaussian blur to create bleed-over from bright parts of the image.

 # Screenshots